UJCL is firmly in the position of adherence to the ethics of publications and conformity with the international principles of academic publishing.

 THE ETHICAL OBLIGATIONS OF THE EDITORIAL BOARD.

 - Publication decisions.
 The Editors-in-Chief of the Ukrainian Journal of Constitutional Law are responsible for the final decision-making of the publication of articles submitted by the authors to the journal.
-The basis for making such decisions is the results of “double-blind” reviewing, whose order is determined by the editorial office.
+The basis for making such decisions is the results of “double-blind” reviewing.
 The key factors which influence the decision of publishing an article are the relevance of the topic of the article and its value for the researchers and readers of the Journal; compliance of the article with the policy of the editorial board of the journal; Compliance with copyright and ethical requirements regarding plagiarism.

 - The principle of fair play.
 Editors and reviewers of the articles submitted for the publication shall evaluate the manuscripts by their intellectual content, irrespective of the author’s race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political views.